NASA – National Aeronautics and Space Administration.

 – The Space Shuttle program began in 1981 with the launch of Columbia.
 The shuttle design allowed for reusable spacecraft, enabling regular missions to space, including satellite deployments and servicing.

-1. 1990s: Hubble Space Telescope and International Collaboration
+1. NASA in 1990s: Hubble Space Telescope and International Collaboration

 – The Hubble Space Telescope was launched in 1990, greatly advancing our understanding of the universe.